-Evidence of the landing place must be obtained from FR evidence and the rescue will be oriented by live tracking system.
-On return to airfield, he must go immediately to control with his evidence.
-Failure to follow this procedure without good reason may result in the pilot not being scored for the task or disqualification.
-(S10 4.32.1).
+Evidence of the landing place must be obtained from FR evidence.
+On return to base he must go immediately to Control with his evidence.
+Failure to follow this procedure without good reason may result in the pilot not being scored for the task or charged for any rescue services which have been called out, or disqualification.
+(S10 4.32.1)

 After landing, a paraglider canopy must be folded to indicate that pilot does not need help.
-(S10 4.32.2).
-If the pilots have some injuries and needs quickly help in outlandings, we encourage then to break your seal and use your mobile phone, but in this case unfortunately they will not be scored in this task.
+(S10 4.32.2)